Tutorial Gateway

 Java Array equals Method

-The Java Arrays.equals Method is one of the Java Array Methods, which is to check whether user-specified arrays are equal or not.
-If they are equal, it returns Boolean TRUE otherwise FALSE.
+The Java Arrays.equals Method is one of the Java Array Methods to check whether user-specified arrays are equal or not.
+If they are equal, it returns Boolean TRUE; otherwise, FALSE.

-In this article, we will show how to compare the Arrays using Java Array equals method with an example.
-The syntax of the Arrays.equals in Java Programming language is as shown below.
+This article will show how to compare the Arrays using Java equals method with an example.
+The syntax of the Arrays.equals is as shown below.

 Java Array equals Method syntax

-There are nine different Java array equals methods to compare the user-specified Arrays.
-The following method will accept two Boolean Arrays (a1 and a2) as the parameters and check whether a1, a2 are equal or Not.
-If they are equal, it returns boolean TRUE otherwise FALSE.
+There are nine different Java equals methods to compare the user-specified Arrays.
+The following method will accept two Boolean Arrays (a1 and a2) as the parameters and check whether a1 and a2 are equal or Not.
+If they are equal, it returns a boolean TRUE; otherwise, FALSE.

 public static boolean equals(Boolean[] al, Boolean[] a2); // It will return Boolean